 |Distance||685 miles (1105 km)|

-Take a flight or coach to travel 685 miles (1105 km) between Paris and Rome.
-If speed is a priority, then a flight is the best option with an average duration of 2 h; whereas, if saving money is more important, then a flight is the best option with prices starting as low as £15.
-The most popular travel providers which serve this journey are Malta Air or Flixbus among others.
-Travellers can even take a direct flight or coach from Paris to Rome.
+Take a coach, flight, ferry or train to travel 685 miles (1105 km) between Paris and Rome.
+The most popular travel providers which serve this trip are Flixbus or Transavia France among others.
+Travellers can even take a direct coach or flight from Paris to Rome.

 Located approximately 1,400 kilometres from the French capital, the journey to Rome from Paris is by far most convenient by air travel.
 Direct flights from Paris to Rome take an average of 2 hours, with flights running daily.

 Public and private hire coach companies operate a limited range of routes between Paris and Rome, with journey times of around 13 to 14 hours.

 Rail links offer an affordable option for travel between the French and Italian capitals.
 There are two main routes of choice for journeys from Paris to Rome, with high-speed train services departing Paris Gare de Lyon bound for Rome's main rail hub, daily.
 Total journey time is approximately 11 hours 15 minutes.
 Passengers should note, seat reservations are mandatory on all high-speed train services.
 A night train service is also available, providing transfers to local services with a final arrival at Rome's main rail station.
 This service takes longer, around 20 hours in total including all transfers.
 Passengers should be advised that seat reservations are required for some of the journey.